-How Encore Electric developed a Culture of Safety Excellence and was named the safest construction company in America by the Associated General Contractors (AGC)
+Encore Electric created a Culture of Safety Excellence — and was named the safest construction company in America by the Associated General Contractors (AGC)

 Editor's Note: This blog was co-authored by Jack Cain, Encore Electric's director of health and safety and Marlin Linder, vice president and director of project resources for Encore.

 Construction is dangerous work.
-We work in an industry that experiences challenges with workplace safety and talent recruitment, while needing to meet increasing demands and drive industry growth — often times at significant cost and burden.
+We work in an industry that has challenges with workplace safety and talent recruitment, and we need to meet increasing demands and drive industry growth — often at significant cost and burden.
 At Encore Electric, our culture is a relentless focus on keeping our employees and our workplaces safe and productive.
 Our efforts helped create a unique workplace culture that cares about safety in the entire industry — our employees, their families, our fellow craftspeople on the job and our customers.
 And because of that, we’ve been rewarded with safe projects, continued opportunities for our customers, and high employee satisfaction.